 When do they breed?
 What age do they reach sexual maturity?
 How many eggs do they lay?
 Do they nest?
 Your guess is as good as anyone’s!

 Don’t forget to bring a waterproof bag for your Amazon hikes.
 Here are our picks for the best waterproof dry bags.

-You might be wondering how it's possible to know so little about the breeding habits of payaras when they're readily available as pets.
-The answer is that it's extremely difficult to breed payaras in captivity.
+You might wonder how it’s possible to know so little about the breeding habits of payaras when they’re readily available as pets.
+The answer is that it’s complicated to breed payaras in captivity.

 In fact, there have been no recorded cases of owners successfully breeding their payaras.
-For whatever reason, these fish just don't want to reproduce unless they're in their natural habitat.
+These fish just don’t want to reproduce unless they’re in their natural habitat.

 19. Do payara carry disease?